sbancuz/Appunti/Feed Forward Neural Networks.md

 $$
 y_{k} = \frac{exp(z_{k})}{\sum_{k}exp(z_{k})}
 $$
+These functions however are not used in real models because better ones have been found.
+This is because these types of functions don't work in deep networks since the gradient keeps shrinking the input for every layers it passes through.
+For this we have the ReLU which is defined as
+$$
+g(a) = max(0,a) \qquad g'(a) = 1_{a>0}
+$$
+>[!note]
+>There are a number of different variations of the ReLU, but they work all in the same way.
 ### Universal approximation theorem

 A single hidden layer feed forward neural network with S shaped activation functions can approximate any measurable function to any desired degree of accuracy on a compact set.
 So regardless of the function we are learning a single layer can represent it.
 Two in the case we are dealing with classification.